julienetie/typecase/README.md

-# typewriter
+# typecase
-Is a type helper library that provides the correct type of a value without overcomplicating the type system.
+Is a helper library that provides the correct type of a value for standard dynamically JavaScript.

-Types seem to be a very mis-understood subject in JavaScript and can sometimes be hard to manage.
+Types seem to be a very mis-understood subject in the world of JavaScript and can sometimes be difficult to manage even if you understand it well.
+Typecase differentiates between differnt types from the perspective of the JavaScript language and common usage rather than another static typed language which does not correlate at all.
-**type** makes it easier to manage Javascript types without unecessary complexities.

-## Exist
+## .exist
 ```javascript
 // Value is not null and not undefined.
 type(value).exist